 Electrical energy is provided on the economic 'off-peak' tariff and stored in the floor which is then released steadily and continuously into the room to provide an even warmth over the entire floor throughout the whole day.

 SunRay's floor heating systems are economical because each zone/room has individual thermostat control with a remote floor sensor to enable you to set your desired temperature which allows for greater utilisation of energy.
 You will experience maximum comfort without draughts or dust and as there are no moving parts, the systems are free of maintenance.
-You don't lose any valuable floor or wall space and can rearrange your furniture whenever you wish.
+You don't lose any valuable floor or wall space.

 With a radiant floor heating system, the temperature of the floor surface is higher than that of the air.
 CSIRO tests have shown that radiant heating warms the whole body, whereas most other forms of heating only warm the upper body.
 If your feet are warm, you're warm all over!